How Long Do Red-eared Sliders Live in Captivity? Essential Care Guide

 Calcium plays a critical role in maintaining healthy shell and bone development.
 You can provide your turtle with calcium by adding a calcium block or including calcium-rich foods like cuttlebone in their diet.

 Consider this: A lack of calcium can result in life-threatening conditions such as metabolic bone disease.
-That’s why ensuring that your red-eared slider gets enough calcium is incredibly important.
+That’s why ensuring your red-eared slider gets enough calcium is incredibly important.

 Just like humans need vitamin supplements sometimes, red-eared sliders also require vitamin D3 supplementation to properly absorb calcium and maintain their overall health.
 Without it, they might develop health issues related to calcium deficiency.